WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/verbs.md

 # Verbs

 Use precise verbs to write clear, succinct sentences.
+Use active voice while writing documentation.
+Some exceptions for using passive voice can be made.
+For additional information, refer "Voice".

 ## Moods of verbs

-In general, use an indicative mood of verbs that convey a friendly, natural tone without being condescending towards the reader.
+In general, use an indicative mood of verbs that convey a factual, friendly, and natural tone without being condescending towards the reader.

 **Types of verb moods**